ARTbio/startbio/docs/R-IOC/variables.md

 ## R Functions

 As soon as you start learning a programming language, you hear about functions.
-Functions are “self contained”, named modules of code that accomplish a specific task.
+Functions are "self contained", named modules of code that accomplish a specific task.
 They usually take in some variable(s) of a specific data structure (simple scalar, vector, dataframe, list, etc.), process it (them), and return a result.

 ### Built-in functions

-R has _many_ “built-in” functions and you already used some of them.
+R has _many_ "built-in" functions and you already used some of them.

 Thus, charToRaw(), typeof(), class(), sum(), mean(), max(), sin(), log2(), etc. are built-in functions provided by R as soon as you run the software.